During our visits to Rome, we found ourselves constantly asking the same question: where to eat in Rome without ending up in a tourist trap?

 They also have a great wine list, and the staff really make the experience: warm, professional, and always ready with a joke or a recommendation.
 After a long day exploring the Vatican, this spot feels like a well-earned treat.

 We came across this charming little pinseria just a few steps from Piazza del Risorgimento and the Vatican.
 They serve up delicious pinsas (a lighter, crispier cousin of pizza), with toppings that change daily.
-Once you’ve picked your pinsa, it takes just about 5 minutes to bake.
+You get your own freshly baked pinsa in only 3-4 minutes (just pick the one you want).

 Bonci Pizzarium (Via della Meloria 43) is one of our favourite spots for pizza la taglio, and this Roman street food is one of a kind from there.
 It’s a little off the typical tourist path, but absolutely worth the detour for true pizza lovers.